nrfconnect/sdk-nrf/doc/nrf/gs_modifying.rst

 To select the build type in the |nRFVSC|:

-1. When `Building an application`_ as described in the |nRFVSC| documentation, follow the steps for setting up the build configuration.
+1. When `building an application <How to build an application_>`_ as described in the |nRFVSC| documentation, follow the steps for setting up the build configuration.
 #.
 In the **Add Build Configuration** screen, select the desired :file:`.conf` file from the :guilabel:`Configuration` drop-down menu.
 #.
 Fill in other configuration options, if applicable, and click :guilabel:`Build Configuration`.